Titanic II blueprints unveiled, but don't call it 'unsinkable'

 "Anything will sink if you put a hole in it," Palmer said.
 "I think it would be very cavalier to say it."

-Unlike the original, Titanic II will have more than enough lifeboat spaces for every person on board and will have additional escape staircases.
+Unlike the original, Titanic II will have more than enough space in its lifeboats for every person on board and will have additional escape staircases.
 Markku Kanerva, sales director at Deltamarin, the Finnish company designing the ship, said it would be the "safest cruise ship in the world."

 Palmer declined to answer questions about the project's cost.
 Although the Titanic was the world's largest ship in her time, she would be smaller than many of today's modern cruise ships.